nahid7474/MalAnalysis/README.md

 First step, Logged onto one of my test VMs on my VirtualBox.
-From the browser, Will avigate to any.run which is a web-based malware analysis platform https://app.any.run/ which is publicly available to anyone.
+From the browser, Will navigate to any.run which is a web-based malware analysis platform https://app.any.run/ publicly available to anyone.

 Next step is to get a malware file that is already submitted by other people.
 To do this, click on public report on the left.